Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates: Perturbative method

 \end{widetext} and the source term $\mathcal{J}^{(l)}$ reads

-In deriving Eqs.~\eqref{eq:pert_LDC}, we have set $\theta = \Delta\theta = 0$ in the zero coupling expression~\eqref{eq:zero_Psi} for the stripe order parameter, without loss of generality.
-Equation~\eqref{eq:pert_gp} thus provides a recursive method for determining the $l$th order corrections to the order parameter $\Psi_0^{(l)}$, as well as to the average chemical potential $\mu^{(l)}$ and the chemical potential difference $\Delta\mu^{(l)}$, once all lower-order corrections [which enter the source term $\mathcal{J}^{(l)}$] are known.
-As in standard time-independent perturbation theory, the first step is to extract $\mu^{(l)}$ and $\Delta\mu^{(l)}$.
-To do this, we multiply both sides of Eq.~\eqref{eq:pert_gp} by $\Psi_0^{(0)\dagger}$ and integrate over the full period of the wave function (from $X = - \pi$ to $X = \pi$).
-We then repeat this procedure with the operator $\Psi_0^{(0)\dagger} (- \mi \nabla_X)$.
-This yields two linear equations for $\mu^{(l)}$ and $\Delta\mu^{(l)}$, that can be readily solved.
-While the resulting expressions typically depend on the yet unknown $\Psi_0^{(l)}$, this dependence appears only through two integrals, which can be expressed using lower order quantities.
+In deriving Eqs.~\eqref{eq:pert_LDC}, we have set $\theta = \Delta\theta = 0$ in the expression~\eqref{eq:zero_Psi} for the unperturbed order parameter, without loss of generality.
+Equation~\eqref{eq:pert_gp} provides a recursive method for determining the $l$th order correction to the order parameter, $\Psi_0^{(l)}$, once all lower-order corrections are known.
+The latter are required to evaluate $\mathcal{J}^{(l)}$ and the correction to the average energy density, $\bar{\varepsilon}^{(l)}$, from which one obtains $\mu_d^{(l)}$ and $\mu_s^{(l)}$ using again the relations~\eqref{eqs:soc_en_dens_der}.
+Specifically, $\bar{\varepsilon}^{(l)}$ can be computed inserting the expansion~\eqref{eq:pert_exp_Psi} into the energy~\eqref{eq:soc_en} divided by $V$.
+After singling out the term of order $l$, changing integration variable from $x$ to $X$, and carrying out the trivial integration over $y$ and $z$, one gets an expressions that depends on the yet unknown $\Psi_0^{(l)}$.
+However, this dependence appears only through two integrals, which can be expressed using lower order quantities.
 These are

 and